 THE BABY BREAKOUT… STEPPING OUT FOR THE 1st TIME

-Staying home and snuggling down with your newborn is bliss.
-But, what happens when cabin fever sets in and you need some fresh air (and a loaf of bread)?
+Staying home and snuggling down with your newborn is bliss, but what happens when cabin fever sets in and you need some fresh air (or a loaf of bread)?

-Getting out is essential for everyone’s well-being, but if you’re more shackled than delighted by the notion, it’s understandable.
+Getting out is essential for everyone’s well-being, but if you’re more shackled than delighted by the notion, it would be understandable.

-What if she has a poop/nappy malfunction or projectiles onto the Coles counter-top?
-She in all likelihood will.
-However, if you’ve got a little know-how and keep it perky, you’ll handle these debacles on your ear.
+What if she has a nappy malfunction or projectiles onto the Coles countertop?
+She in all likelihood will, however, if you’ve got a little know-how and can keep it perky, you’ll handle these debacles on your ear.

 Tip 1.
 Pack the essentials and do it the night BEFORE

 Gone are the days of heading out with little more than your lippy, keys and cell phone.
 This baby’s going to need a boatload of business in your bag.
 I call it your bag, but really it’s hers now.

 - Nappies (2 more than you think you’ll need) and disposable bags.